You are viewing Vodafone Group Pension Scheme (VGPS) Not your scheme?

 Monitoring

-The Trustee regularly meets with the Scheme’s investment managers and monitors their activity with respect to climate risks.
+The Trustee meets with the Scheme’s investment managers and monitors their activity with respect to climate risks.

 Investment manager selection